9 Branching and GithHub Team Workflow

 >>>>>>>

-• If you have more than one merge conflict in your file, scroll down to the next set of conflict markers and repeat the previous step to resolve the conflict.
+If there are multiple conflicts in the file, scroll down to (search for) the next set of conflict markers and repeat the previous step to resolve the conflict.

 • Once all conflicts have been resolved, use the git add command to move the new changes to the staging area, and then git commit -m "fixed merge conflict" to commit the changes.
 Then git push.